xcart/xcart-docs/_pages/kb_en/modules/product_feeds/generating_feeds.md

 2. Select the shopping engines for which you want to export your products.
     ![pf-2.png]({{site.baseurl}}/attachments/ref_20WzfB4m/pf-2.png)

 3. Click **Generate selected feeds**.
-The module will start generating the selected feeds.
+The addon will start generating the selected feeds.

 While X-Cart is generating the feeds, the page will display a progress bar instead of the list of supported shopping engines: